firozkhan18/Java-Evaluations/java-basic-exercises.md

 Expected Output

-The distance between those points is: 1480.0848451069087 km Click me to see the solution
+The distance between those points is: 1480.0848451069087 km

-37. Write a Java program to reverse a string.
+### 37. Write a Java program to reverse a string.
 Input Data:
 Input a string: The quick brown fox
 Expected Output

 Reverse string: xof nworb kciuq ehT
-Click me to see the solution

-38. Write a Java program to count letters, spaces, numbers and other characters in an input string.
+### 38. Write a Java program to count letters, spaces, numbers and other characters in an input string.
 Expected Output

 The string is :  Aa kiu, I swd skieo 236587.
 GH kiu: sieo??
 25.33